rpalival/Test-harness-for-CLI-Programs/README.md

 **GitHub URL:** [https://github.com/rpalival/cs515-project1](https://github.com/rpalival/cs515-project1)
 **Time Taken:** 40 hours

+NOTE: as for my 3rd program i chose a utility that loads a comma-separated values (CSV) file and sums particular columns.
 ## 3. Testing Approach

 ### Overview of Test Harness
+SO for first extension: wc.py with mutiple test files, its not getting triggered by my test harness but the manual testing of my program with the file sample and sample2 gives the correct output.
+This was the most difficult aspect i came across and wasn't able to test it from harness. but manually testing provided the result. to test it manually run the command chmod +x wc.py
+./wc.py sample sample2

 - **Locating Test Files**:
   - Scans the `test/` directory for input files named `PROG.NAME.in` and corresponding expected output files named `PROG.NAME.out`.